Hidden hazards revealed, laundry injuries cost millions - ACC

 "More people get injured doing the washing each year than playing cricket and ACC accepts more washing-related injury claims each year than claims related to boxing, horse riding, and water skiing combined," he said.

-Meanwhile, when it comes to injuries related to clothes or getting dressed, more than 7300 people needed help over the past five years, at a cost of almost $41 million.
+Meanwhile, when it comes to injuries related to clothes or getting dressed, 36,545 people needed help over the past five years, at a cost of almost $41 million.

 While these kinds of home injuries are common, they are preventable.